irmen/prog8/docs/source/programming.rst

 Floating point numbers
 ^^^^^^^^^^^^^^^^^^^^^^

-Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines, and currently all floating point operations are specific to the Commodore 64.
+Floats are stored in the 5-byte 'MFLPT' format that is used on CBM machines.
-This is because routines in the C64 BASIC and Kernal ROMs are used for that.
-So floating point operations will only work if the C64 BASIC ROM (and Kernal ROM) are banked in.
+Floating point support is available on the c64 and cx16 (and virtual) compiler targets.
+On the c64 and cx16, the rom routines are used for floating point operations, so on both systems the correct rom banks have to be banked in to make this work.
+Although the C128 shares the same floating point format, Prog8 currently doesn't support using floating point on that system (because the c128 fp routines require the fp variables to be in another ram bank than the program, something Prog8 doesn't do).

 Also your code needs to import the ``floats`` library to enable floating point support in the compiler, and to gain access to the floating point routines.